-I am a Unitarian Universalist Minister, currently serving as Director of Family Ministry at Starr King Unitarian Universalist Church in Hayward, CA and the San Francisco Bay Area Regional Organizer for the CA Religious Coalition for Reproductive Choice.
+I am a Unitarian Universalist Minister, currently serving as Family Minister at Starr King Unitarian Universalist Church in Hayward, CA and the San Francisco Bay Area Regional Organizer for the CA Religious Coalition for Reproductive Choice.
 In addition to my congregationally-based work, I am a teacher, facilitator, and public speaker in the broader community on issues of reproductive justice, faith and religion, movement vitality, and the moral/theological legitimacy of progressive politics.

 Prior to pursuing liberal religious ministry, I worked at the National Abortion Federation and Howard University.
 I currently serve on the UUA’s Reproductive Justice Advisory Council and on the board of directors of the Abortion Conversation Project.
 I am a member of the Center for American Progress’ Faith and Reproductive Justice Leadership Institute, and a member of the Reproductive Health Technologies’ Project Speaker Bureau on Abortion Access and Reproductive Equity.

 My Ministerial Vision: